pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `str` `attrlist`:  name of an attribute storing a list of attr names
+- `attrlist` -- `str`:  name of an attribute storing a list of attr names